krishSharma1810/DocumentRAGChatBot/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - Python 3.8+
-- Node.js and npm (for additional UI features)
 - Virtual environment (optional but recommended)

 ### Clone the Repository